tprouvot/mask-sobject/README.md

 ```
 ## How To Run Data Masking ?

+### One-shot mode
+The maskfield actions will be executed only if the Mode__c is set to 'One_shot' or 'Both' values.

 - With execute anonymous and the following code
 	- To run the masking on all objects
 ```java